expressjs/expressjs.com/starter/static-files.md

 # Serving static files in Express

-Serving files, such as images, CSS, JavaScript and other static files is accomplished with the help of a built-in middleware in Express - `express.static`.
+To serve static files such as images, CSS files, and JavaScript files, use the `express.static` built-in middleware function in Express.

-Pass the name of the directory, which is to be marked as the location of static assets, to the `express.static` middleware to start serving the files directly.
-For example, if you keep your images, CSS, and JavaScript files in a directory named `public`, you can do this:
+Pass the name of the directory that contains the static assets to the `express.static` middleware function to start serving the files directly.
+For example, if you keep your images, CSS files, and JavaScript files in a directory named `public`, you can use the following code:

 ~~~js
 app.use(express.static('public'));
 ~~~

-Now, you will be able to load the files under the `public` directory:
+Now, you can load the files that are in the `public` directory:

 ~~~js
 http://localhost:3000/images/kitten.jpg